vieirandre/evicache/README.md

 - **Multiple eviction policies** (work in progress for others):
     - Least Recently Used (LRU): Evicts the item that has not been accessed for the longest period.
     - Least Frequently Used (LFU): Evicts the item with the lowest access frequency.
+    - No Eviction: New items are not accepted when the cache is full.
 - **Built-in metrics**: Tracks cache capacity, current count, hits, misses, and evictions.
 - **Cache inspection**: Retrieves snapshots and list of keys currently in the cache.